routabeta/portfolio/src/content/projects/auto_nav_stack.md

     - Convert remaining unknowns to obstacles for safety
     - Inflate grid for safe navigation using robot radius
 - On service call:
-  - Compute distance transform from goal to generate disatnce costmap
+  - Compute distance transform from goal to generate distance costmap
   - Compute obstacle-based transform to prioritize safe navigation
   - Normalize and multiply costmaps element-wise to fuse them
   - Plan lowest-cost path from start to goal
   - Use cubic splines to smooth a downsampled version of the path
   - Return smooth path and fused costmap in service response

 Here is a visualization of the global path planning for an object that seeks to travel from the bottom left to the top right corners of the map.
 Demonstrated is the effect that different amounts of downsampling has on the path.
-Given a map with obstacles, we run Dijkstra on a costmap built from obstacle distance and goal distance (although simple obstacle-avoiding Dijkstra is shown here). we then downsample the path, meaning we omit data points while attempting to preserve the essential characteristics of the path.
+Given a map with obstacles, we run Dijkstra on a costmap built from obstacle distance and goal distance (although simple obstacle-avoiding Dijkstra is shown here).
+We then downsample the path, meaning we omit data points while attempting to preserve the essential characteristics of the path.
 Finally, we smooth the path with cubic spline interpolation.

 ![Demo using Matplotlib of cubic spline path smoothing technique](/cubic_spline_downsampling_demo.png)
 <!-- <img src="/cubic_spline_downsampling_demo.png" alt="Demo using Matplotlib of cubic spline path smoothing technique" width="80%" loading="lazy"/> -->